angular/angular/aio/content/guide/transition-and-triggers.md

 * A parent animation can use the [`query()`](api/animations/query) function to collect inner elements located in disabled areas of the HTML template.
 Those elements can still animate.

-* A subanimation can be queried by a parent and then later animated with the `animateChild()` function.
+* A child animation can be queried by a parent and then later animated with the `animateChild()` function.

 #### Disabling all animations